 The Group's and the Bank's banking book's equity investments are classified and measured in accordance with FRS 139 and are categorised as financial investments available-for-sale.
-Refer to Note 2D to the financial statements for the accounting policies of the Group and the Bank.
+Refer to Note 2D to the audited financial statements for financial year ended 30 June 2011 for the accounting policies of the Group and the Bank.